LLNL/b-mpi3/README.md

 ...
 ```

-After some rearranges we obtain the final code, which is listed below.
+After some rearrangement we obtain the final code, which is listed below.
-There are no pointers in the interface and at worst they have been replaced by iterators.
+There are no pointers being used in the interface.

 ```cpp
 #include "../../mpi3/main.hpp"